Consistent Validation for Predictive Methods in Spatial Settings

+In the spatial setting, predictive methods need not always arise from a statistical or machine learning approach built using training data.
+The predictive method is often a complex physical model provided by a third party \citep{remigio2022combined,minnett2010sst,gupta2018validation}.
+Or it could combine physics and data-driven models \citep{banzon2016longterm,werner2019data, ozkaynak2013air}.
 In any of these cases, it is common to estimate the performance of a predictive method by using a set of \emph{validation data}.
-More precisely, we are ultimately interested in predicting a response at what we will call \emph{test sites}; in the SST example above \citep{minnett2010sst}, the test sites are points on a grid (often called a map), or in the air pollution example \citep{remigio2022combined}, the test sites are 28 counties in the US Northeast.
-We can make predictions at the test data, but we do not have access to direct observations of the responses there.
-We do have observed responses in the validation data, which we assume were not used in forming the predictive method being evaluated; in the SST example, scientists have SST observations taken by boats and buoys as validation data.
-So our aim is to estimate the average loss (i.e.\ risk) at the testing data using the validation data.
-We will see that many popular or natural approaches fail at this task.
+More precisely, we are ultimately interested in predicting a response at what we call \emph{test sites}; in the SST example above \citep{minnett2010sst}, the test sites are points on a grid (often called a map), or in the air pollution example \citep{remigio2022combined}, the test sites are 28 counties in the US Northeast.
+We can make predictions at the test sites, but we do not have access to direct observations of the responses there.
+We have observed responses in the validation data, which we assume were not used in forming the predictive method being evaluated; in the SST example, scientists have SST observations taken by boats and buoys as validation data.
+So our aim is to estimate the average loss (i.e.\ risk) at the test sites using the validation data.
+We show that many popular or natural approaches fail at this task.